 You can read my full write up comparing dry beans vs canned beans HERE!

 I should note that not all brands of beans are created equal.
-The lower priced brands often include more broken beans, debris or non-uniformly cooking (or looking) beans than the higher priced brands.
+The lower-priced brands often include more broken beans, debris or non-uniformly cooking (or looking) beans than the higher priced brands.
 Once I bought a bag of beans from a non-mainstream brand and had to throw away almost a third of the beans because I felt uncomfortable feeding them to my family, they were so discolored.

-You might pay less money with some brands, but you could be getting less beans (like in my situation).
+You might pay less money with some brands, but you could be getting fewer beans (like in my situation).
 The better quality brands will have less debris, if any at all, meaning you’re actually getting what you paid for.
 Judging the quality of a product, and not just the price, is something I’m learning as we venture this whole budget thing.

 At least beans aren’t something to be too concerned with in terms of buying organic.
 Just pay attention when you’re rinsing and sorting your beans and adjust your purchases as necessary.

 Do you cook beans from scratch, or do you prefer to buy canned?
 How often do you incorporate beans into your meal plan?

 Disclosure: This post is sponsored by Bob’s Red Mill.
 I love Bob’s Red Mill products and used them often in my kitchen, long before this blog was born.
 As always, I would never recommend anything on Crumbs that I wouldn’t recommend to a close friend or neighbor, and all opinions here are my own.